designerzen/Arduino-Audio-Quilt/README.md

 Note
 : All plugins should be placed in the root of the SdCard.

-:  **patches.053** is a cumulative update correcting many known troublesome issues.
-Hence patches.053 is attempted in [SFEMP3Shield::vs_init][24].

-:  VSLI may post periodic updates on there [software website][22]

-:  Perl is natively provided on Linux systems, and may be downloaded from [Active Perl ][25] for windows systems.

-See Also
-: about Analog to Digital Mixer (e.g. admx____.053) please note [Limitations.][26]
+## Trouble Shooting.

 The below is a list of basic questions to ask when attempting to determine the problem.

 * Did it initially **PRINT** the available RAM and Full Help Menu?
-    * The [MP3Shield_Library_Demo.ino][8] example should initially provide a opening print indicating the amount of available SRAM and full menu help.
+    * On initialisation dod it provide a opening print indicating the amount of available SRAM and full menu help.
 If you don't see this the problem is between your Target and IDE.
 And likely not this library
     * Is Serial Monitor set to the correct tty or com port and 115200 baud rate?
 Did you change the baud rate?
     * Reset the Arduino after Serial Monitor is open or send any key.
 It may have printed these prior to the Serial Monitor being started.
 * **WHAT** is the Error reported?
     * Is the Error Code is indicating a file problem.
     * Are the filenames 8.3 format?
 See below warning.
-    * See also [Error Codes][27]
 * Did the SdCard **LOAD**?
     * Try reseating your SdCard.
 * Is **MP3player.begin()** locking up, in [setup()][19]?
-* Are you trying to update from a version prior to 1.01.00?
 * Why does my Serial Monitor display: "`...do not have a sd.begin in the main sketch, See Trouble Shooting Guide.`"
 * Compiler Error: "`...undefined reference to `sd'`"
 * Is the last thing printed to the Serial Monitor: "`Free RAM = 1097 Should be a base line of 1095, on ATmega328 when using INTx`" then nothing...